Internet Web Hosting Scams and Ripoffs

 Web Designers Hosting your Website on Their own Server

-This is just as bad as the reseller host and even worse because a lot more problems can cause you to lose access to your website with no recourse, i.e., the "host" loosing electricty, phone lines go down, internet and server problems, etc. And those who put sites on their own server rarely have the money to keep their equipment upgraded to prevent hijacking and DNS issues issues like a "real" host.
+This is just as bad as the reseller host and even worse because a lot more problems can cause you to lose access to your website with no recourse, i.e., the "host" loosing electricty, phone lines go down, internet and server problems, etc. And those who put sites on their own server rarely have the money to keep their equipment upgraded to prevent hijacking and DNS issues issues like a "real" hosting company.

-These kinds of hosting companies were designed to enhance their own company, not their clients, and you will be better off hiring a web designer who knows what he/she is doing, paying for the design up front and then low hosting fees for the duration of your business.
+These kinds of Internet hosting companies were designed to enhance their own company, not their clients, and you will be better off hiring a web designer who knows what he/she is doing, paying for the design up front and then low hosting fees for the duration of your business.

 For what to look for in a web designer see How to Find a Web Designer.

-Copyright © 11-15-03, Updated 2-26-08
+Copyright © 11-15-03, Updated 11-02-23

 Internet Hoaxes Info Provides the latest happenings in all areas of Anti-Virus, Hoax, Myth, Fraud, Chain Letter and Anti-Spam occurring on the Internet.

-Web Sites with Reviews, Discussions or lists of Web Hosting Companies
+Websites with Reviews, Discussions or lists of Web Hosting Companies

-Web Sites with Articles on Internet Scams and Ripoffs
+Websites with Articles on Internet Scams and Ripoffs

 An article about Traffic Power producing it's own fake SEO forums to promote itself